Stories from the front…and WWII’s influence on beer trends

-Speranza made two trips to the tavern before being stopped by a major concerned the alcohol would harm the wounded.
+Speranza made two trips before being stopped by a major concerned the alcohol would harm the wounded.
 His high-danger beer runs, though, were not forgotten.

-As the publication Stars And Stripes recounted, Dutch and Belgian military officials told Speranza when he visited Europe in 2009 that “the legend of the soldier filling his helmet with beer for the wounded is still told.”
+As the publication Stars And Stripes recounted a few years ago, Dutch and Belgian military officials told Speranza when he visited Europe in 2009 that “the legend of the soldier filling his helmet with beer for the wounded is still told.”

 War strategy – Find the beer

 George Washington, the first president of the United States, clearly understood the benefits of beer when he commanded the fledgling country’s Continental Army during the Revolutionary War.
 According to historian Gregg Smith, “among Washington’s least recognized but most valuable skills was locating his encampments within reach of a supply of beer.”